zulip/zulip/help/configure-automated-notices.md

 ## Notices about users

-You will be notified if someone [subscribes you to a channel](/help/subscribe-users-to-a-channel), or changes your [group](/help/user-groups) membership.
+You will be notified if someone [subscribes you to or removes you from a channel](/help/subscribe-users-to-a-channel), or changes your [group](/help/user-groups) membership.